scverse/scvi-tools/docs/user_guide/models/cytovi.md

 The advantages of CytoVI are:

-- Provides a denoised and batch-corrected low-dimensional cell state representations across antibody-based single cell technologies.
+- Provides a denoised and batch-corrected low-dimensional cell state representation across antibody-based single cell technologies.
 - Facilitates the integration of data from different antibody panels and the imputation of non-overlapping markers.
-- Enables cross-technology integration (e.g. flow cytometry, mass cytometry and CITE-seq) and modality imputation, facilitating unified analysis across cytometry and transcriptomics.
+- Enables cross-technology integration (e.g., flow cytometry, mass cytometry, and CITE-seq) and modality imputation, facilitating unified analysis across cytometry and transcriptomics.
 - Allows for the automated identification of disease-associated cell states (label-free differential abundance analysis) and differential protein expression between groups of cells.
 - Scalable to very large datasets (>20 million cells).